 \subsection{Out-of-plane altermagnet}

 Figure~\ref{fig:outofplane_T=0.01} shows the $\so$-$\AM$ phase diagram at $T=0.01T_{\mathrm{c}}$ for the out-of-plane altermagnet which is described by $\bm{n} = \hat{\bm{z}}$ in Eq.~\eqref{eq:hvector}.
 Note that $K(\bm{q})$ is symmetric under the sign reversal of $\bm{q}$ in the out-of-plane case, but we consider the single-$\bm{q}$ finite-momentum superconductivity, which corresponds to the FF state.
-The phase diagram also consists of the inter-band pairing superconductivity (the left side of the red line) and the intra-band pairing superconductivity (the right side of the red line).
+The phase diagram also consists of the inter-band pairing superconductivity (above the red line) and the intra-band pairing superconductivity (below of the red line).
 The Cooper-pair momentum is finite only for the inter-band pairing, and the BCS-pairing is stable for the intra-band pairing, in contrast to the case of the in-plane N\'{e}el vector.
-Moreover, the tricritical point $\mathsf{T}$ in the out-of-plane case is $(\so^*/\Delta_0, \AM^*/\Delta_0)\approx(0.32, 1.08)$, and it is shifted to the lower $\so$ side compared with the one in the in-plane case as discussed later.
+The triple point $\mathsf{T}$ in the out-of-plane case is $(\so^*/\Delta_0, \AM^*/\Delta_0)\approx(0.32, 1.08)$, and it is shifted to the lower $\so$ side compared with the one in the in-plane case as discussed later.
 Consequently, compared to the in-plane altermagnet, the finite-momentum superconductivity is realized in a narrow region of the phase diagram.

-The energy dispersion in the out-of-plane altermagnet can be obtained from Eq. (\ref{eq:dispersion}) as
+The energy dispersion in the out-of-plane altermagnet can be obtained from Eq.~\eqref{eq:dispersion} as

 The expectation value of the electron spin at momentum $\bm{k}$ on band $\lambda$ is given by